 |Market your University of Sheffield experience to employers||

 You will need to market your University of Sheffield experience to employers

 Whether you are looking for work in the UK or other countries worldwide, it is important to explain to employers what you have gained from your time at the University of Sheffield.
 Don’t assume that an employer will understand and value the advantages that study in the UK can bring.
 It is your job to explain it to them and give details of the ‘added’ value’ this experience enables you to offer to their company/organisation.

 You can select from the information above and where appropriate, include some of the points that relate to you in your CV, covering letters, application forms and at interviews.

-However, don’t forget to explain them within the context of the culture of the country.
+However, remember to take account of the culture of the country you're applying to work in when describing your skills and experiences.
 Some cultures, for example, very much value working within hierarchies, loyalty, and relating well to managers and colleagues.
-So, if you are talking about being able to bring problem solving and creative thinking to the company also stress that this will be done within a framework of collaboration and team working.
+So, if you are talking about being able to bring problem solving and creative thinking to the company, also stress that your approach would be within a framework of collaboration and team working.